 At the end of clinical rotations and before completion of the MLS program, students must successfully pass a comprehensive exam administered by the MLS program.

-Students who wish to apply to the MLS Program as a post-baccalaureate student must have a bachelor’s degree or higher.
+Students who wish to apply to the MLS Program on the post-baccalaureate route must have a bachelor's degree or higher from a regionally or nationally accredited college/university.
+Students are advised to have a strong background in chemistry, biology, and mathematics.

 Admission is dependent upon selection by the Medical Laboratory Science Admissions Committee.
-Selection is based on evaluation of transcripts including repeated coursework.
-Requirements include a minimum GPA of 2.5 (both cumulative and math/science) and successful completion of prerequisite university courses in chemistry, biology, and mathematics as necessary based on their first degree.
+Requirements include a minimum GPA of 2.5 (both cumulative and math/science) and successful completion of pre-requisite university courses in chemistry, biology, and mathematics as necessary based on their first degree.
+Selection is based on review of official transcripts, responses to the essay questions, the applicant's work and service history, and the letters of recommendation.

-Applications from all qualified applicants will be reviewed by the MLS Admissions Committee.
-The committee consists of members of the MLS faculty.
+Applications from all qualified applicants will be reviewed by the MLS Admissions Committee, which is comprised of members of the MLS faculty.
 The selection process for the MLS Program is competitive and is based on a point ranking system.

 The following criteria will be used to rank all qualified applicants: